 You need to take your HIV medications every single day, on schedule, to keep your viral load low.
 That keeps you from getting sick and helps prevent the virus from spreading to others.
 When you take your medicine correctly, you also help ensure that your drugs will continue to work to control your HIV.
 If you don’t take your medications exactly as directed, not only can your viral load increase, but your body can also become resistant to these medicines.
 That means they stop working.

-So, how do you remember to take a bunch of HIV meds every day?
+But if you have a pill regime to follow, how do you remember to take these meds every day?
 Both new tech tools and old-school tips can help you stay on track with your HIV treatment.

 Why It’s Hard to Stay on Schedule